mme/vergeml/docs/Training/Training_Overview.md

 Training overview
 ============

 Most ML models require training in order to handle a specific task.
 During training, the model will adjust its neurons (or weights) based on the training dataset.
-After each training loop (or epoch) the weights are updated by a learning rate (this process is called back propagation).
+After each training loop (or epoch) the weights are updated by a learning rate and an optimization function.

-In this tutorial, you will learn the most relevant features for training your model in VergeML and let´s see if we can improve the performance of our skin cancer detector!
+In this tutorial, you will learn the most relevant features for training your model in VergeML.

 Starting training
 -----------